-If you are unable to attend any of these sessions, would like to schedule a session for a class or group, or have specific or more advanced questions about Zotero please submit an inquiry to the Citation Tools Help form on the Citation and Research Management Tools at Harvard guide.
+We do not plan to offer more Zotero classes in the spring 2021 semester.
+If you would like to learn about Zotero, please submit an inquiry to the Citation Tools Help form on the Citation and Research Management Tools at Harvard guide.

 Virtual Zotero help

 To get started with Zotero, try our step-by-step "Install and Set Preferences" instructions with screenshots.

 Check out our new videos (2 minutes or less)!

 - Using Zotero with Word (create a bibliography)